Domeee/ar-weekly/README.md

-# ArWeekly
+# AR Weekly

-**A weekly email for busy people who care about augmented reality.** AR Weekly is a curated list of the most relevant augmented reality news from the week.
+**A weekly email for busy people who care about augmented reality.** [AR Weekly](https://ar-weekly.blog) is a curated list of the most relevant augmented reality news from the week.
 Sent to your inbox every monday.

 ## Technology